TUDelft-MUDE/book/book/numerical_methods_for_PDEs/intro_to_pdes.md

   \frac{\partial ^2u}{\partial x^2} + \frac{\partial ^2u}{\partial y^2} = 0
 $$

 Elliptic equations do not depend upon time, but rather only spatial variables.
+They are useful to describe **equilibrium** problems.
 The boundary conditions are usually of the type Dirichlet or Neumann.